 I can see that the scientific model, if given too much importance, can strangle the beauty, the feeling, the magic, and the soul of Thai Massage.

 While being a valid tool, it should not be the main or only gauge for the effects and benefits of massage.

 Feelings are very important in many areas of our lives

-I would like to propose that the spirit of massage, it’s healing benefits and the many magical moments that the human touch can generate, is perfectly represented by our feelings, with science being in a supporting role rather than in the driver’s seat.
+I would like to propose that the spirit of massage, its healing benefits, and the many magical moments that the human touch can generate, is perfectly represented by our feelings and experiences, with science being in a supporting role rather than in the driver’s seat.